 Ultraviolet Radiation and Health

-The sun emits radiation of different wavelengths, including ultraviolet (UV) light, which is invisible and cannot be felt.
+The sun emits radiation of different wavelengths, including ultraviolet (UV) radiation, which is invisible and cannot be felt.

-A moderate exposure to the sun helps our body to produce vitamin D, which is important for maintaining healthy bones.
+A moderate amount of sun exposure helps our body to produce vitamin D, which is important for keeping our bones healthy.

-Excessive exposure to UV radiation may cause painful sunburn, wrinkling and premature ageing of the skin as well as increased risk of skin cancers and cataracts.
+Excessive exposure to UV radiation may cause painful sunburn, wrinkling and premature ageing of the skin, as well as an increased risk of skin cancers and cataracts.

 The UV Index and Forecast

-The UV Index is a measure of the potential harm of UV radiation on the human skin.
-The higher the UV index, the greater the potential for damage to the skin.
-In Hong Kong, UV index can often exceed 10 on a sunny day in the summer.
+The UV Index is a measure of the potential harm of UV radiation on human skin.
+The higher the number, the greater the potential for damage to the skin.
+In Hong Kong, the UV index value can often exceed 10 on a sunny day in the summer.

-The UV Index and the corresponding exposure level as categorized by the WHO are shown in the table below:
+The UV Index and the corresponding exposure level defined by the WHO are shown in the table below:

 UV Index |